pragya-2765/insect-classifier-streamlit/README.md

 └── README.md                        # Project documentation

 📷 Sample Image
-To help you get started, we've included some example insect images in the `sample_images/` folder.
+To help you get started, we've included some example insect images in the `sample_images` folder.
 You can use these to test the app and see how well it performs!

 👩‍💻 Authors
 Pragya Srivastava